netgroup/SRv6-net-prog/docs/README.md

 We are implementing the SRv6 Network Programming model in the _srext_ Linux kernel module, supported by a CLI based configuration application called _srconf_.
 See our public [code repository](https://github.com/netgroup/SRv6-net-prog).

-We implemented a [[testbed for a SFC use case (chaining of SR-unaware VNFs using SRv6)|testbed-basic]].
+We implemented a [testbed for a SFC use case (chaining of SR-unaware VNFs using SRv6)](testbed-basic.md).
 The testbed can be easily replicated using Vagrant/VirtualBox.

 ### Scientific papers, technical reports